Matthias Birkwald: Political career

 From 1980 to 1996 Birkwald was a member of Young Democrats, who were until the turn of 1982 the youth association of the FDP.
 In 1986 he joined the IG Metall trade union.
 From 1988 to 1990, Matthias Birkwald was a member of the renewal movement of the German Communist Party in Cologne and in the Rhineland district.
 From 1990 to 1994 he served as full-time youth education officer and honorary state manager of the Young Democrats / Young Left NRW.

 Since the end of 1993, he has been a member of the Democratic Socialist Party (PDS), a member of the WASG since 2005, and since the party's rebuilding, he is now a member of The Left Party.
 In the PDS, he held several delegate mandates and 1994 campaign director of the North Rhine-Westphalian State Association.
 From 1994 to 2002 he was a research assistant to the PDS parliamentary group.

 Birkwald was the first direct candidate in the federal election in 1994 in Cologne's southwest.
 In 2000, he joined the PDS as a direct candidate for the NRW state election in Cologne and on the state list.
 In the federal elections in 2002, 2005, 2009 and 2013 and in the state election in North Rhine-Westphalia in 2005, he was again direct candidate of the PDS and the Left respectively in the constituency of Cologne II and the district constituency Cologne I.

 At the merger convention of the party Die Linke in June 2007, Matthias Birkwald participated as a delegate of the Federal Working Group on Citizens' Rights and Democracy.
 Within the Left, Birkwald has joined the Socialist Left.
 He acted in the working group "For a modern repression-free, needs-covering social minimum income security" and is committed to a "solidary minimum pension", whose central foundations he developed.

 In the federal election on 27 September 2009, Matthias Birkwald moved to the state list of North Rhine-Westphalia in the German Bundestag.
 He became a full member and chairman of the Left in the Committee on Labor and Social Affairs and pension policy spokesman of his group.

 Also in 2013 and 2017 he was re-elected.
 Since November 2014 he has been the parliamentary director of the parliamentary group of the Left in the German Bundestag.

+In 2004 Birkwald announced, that he is not seeking re-election for Bundestag in 2025.